-Wait a few minutes until the oil level settles before checking e.
-Reinstall the drain plug (make sure it is tight).
+Wait a few minutes until the oil level settles before checking

-- c The oil level should be between maximum and minimum marks.
-If the level is low, add sufficient oil to raise it to the proper level.

-- 2 Engine oil and oil filter replacement

-- a Warm-up the engine for a few minutes

-- b Stop the engine Place an oil pan under the engine, and remove the oil filler cap

-- c Remove the drain plug and drain the oil
+- 1 Level window 2 Maximum mark 3 Minimum mark - c The oil level should be between the maximum and minimum marks.
+If the level is low, add sufficient oil to raise it to the proper level. - 2 Engine oil and oil filter replacement - a Warm up the engine for a few minutes. - b Stop the engine.
+Place an oil pan under the engine, and remove the oil filler cap. - c Remove the drain plug and drain the oil.